-Surgeons use tiny cameras and tools to make surgeries a success
+Surgeons use tiny cameras to make surgeries a success

 Just about any surgery done by Dr. Ram is going to involve a camera.